 Another step-down subsidiary JITF Urban Infrastructure Limited (JUIL)is engaged in municipal solid waste management (MSW) & waste to energy (WtE) business.JUIL through its subsidiary has installed the country's first WtE facility at Okhla NewDelhi wherein the company is processing 1950 TPD of municipal solid waste and generating16 MW of clean renewable energy.

 JUIL has currently been allotted 3 WtE projects in the state of AndhraPradesh 2 WtE projects in Rajasthan & one each in Gujrat & Delhi region.
 InAndhra Pradesh at Guntur & Vishakhapatnam cluster the company will process 1200 TPDof Municipal Solid Waste (MSW) and will generate

 15 MW each of clean energy while at Tirupati cluster the Company willprocess 400 TPD of MSW and will generate 6 MW of clean energy.
 Similarly in Delhi itwill be the largest WtE project in India which will process 2400 TPD of MSW and willgenerate 25 MW of renewable energy.

 During the current year apart from completing the ongoing projectsthe company intends to focus on getting new orders for further growth of the Company.

-Board of Directors express that the profits of the company be retainedand therefore do not recommend anydividend for the financial year
+To cater to the working capital requirement the Board of Directorsexpress that the profits of the company be retained and therefore do not recommend anydividend for the financial year 2017-18.

 5. TRANSFER TO RESERVES

 No amount has been transferred to the General Reserve during the year.